 For an anticipated event (e.g. scheduled surgery or an illness with a prolonged recovery period), submit a Verification of Illness Form completed by your doctor, AND this form to your instructor if you would like to request accommodations in advance of the assignment deadline or midterm date.
-Declare your future absence on ACORN (absences can be declared up to 14 days in the future).
+Form: http://uoft.me/UTSC-Verification-Of-Illness-Form